fastapi/fastapi/docs/en/docs/async.md

 * a remote API operation
 * a database query to return the results

-It's called "asynchronous" because the program doesn't have to be synchronized with the slower task, or wait for it to be complete before it can do something else.
-This is opposed to "synchronous" or "sequential" code that follow instructions line-by-line, waiting until a task before starting a new one.
+It's called "asynchronous" because the program doesn't have to be synchronized with the slower task nor wait for it to be complete before it can do something else.
+This is opposed to "synchronous" or "sequential" code that follow instructions line-by-line, waiting until a task is done before starting a new one.

 ## Concurrency